The

 the minds eye

-It lies on the ground, too
+It lies on the ground,

-broken to move any further, as low as it can get, maimed from a severe dismemberment.
+as low as it can get,

-You reach with your hand, cold
+You reach with your hand,

-to touch, yet alive with green leaf and sap oozing, look to it's host, see the carnage enacted.
+with green leaf and sap oozing,

 Observe the

-end, torn imagine the exact damage whence it came, think repair.
+whence it came, think repair.

-Your climbing skills are rusty, the taste
+Your climbing skills are rusty,

-of bark on tongue, foreign.
+of bark on tongue,

-In your eye, your minds eye, you see rebirth, sense success, in your mouth you
+In your eye, your minds eye,

 taste death.

-Back on the ground, the stick firmly placed where you found it, a sudden realisation you're not
+Back on the ground, the stick

-God nor a tree counsellor, walk on by.
+nor a tree counsellor, walk on by.

 Lay Down my Sword and Shield

-Scrambled over heather fighting
+Scrambled over heather

-the Celts north of Hadrians Wall, slain Saxon renegades on the plains of Salisbury.
+on the plains of Salisbury.

-Marshalled resistance in
+Marshalled resistance

 Walked the